 Operation of the Lockheed Martin/Kaman K-Max unmanned cargo helicopter in Afghanistan has been extended through November 2014, but the U.S. Navy has not yet decided whether to replace the aircraft that crashed in June 2013.
 The crash left a single K-Max operational in Afghanistan, ferrying supplies to and from remote forward Marine Corps bases.
 Lockheed and Kaman have said the aircraft is repairable, or alternatively a replacement K-Max is available.
 The K-Max helicopter is out of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "K-Max To Stay In Afghanistan, Get Upgrades".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "K-Max To Stay In Afghanistan, Get Upgrades".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.